Survivor in Slovenia turns 100 on Holocaust Remembrance Day

 “We even couldn’t say hello,” she said.
 “That was it.”

-Frlan was sent to Ravensbruck on train via Munich with a group of other prisoners.
+Frlan was sent to Ravensbrueck on train via Munich with a group of other prisoners.
 The only meal she had in five days was a bowl of soup and three loaves of bread.

 The inmates at Raversbruck came from some 30 countries, with the biggest number from Poland.
 Soviet troops liberated the camp in April 1945.